Court reinstates late Aaron Hernandez’s murder conviction

-BOSTON (AP) — Massachusetts’ highest court has reinstated former New England Patriots tight end Aaron Hernandez’s murder conviction.
+BOSTON (AP) — Massachusetts’ highest court on Wednesday reinstated the late Aaron Hernandez’s murder conviction, which was erased after the former NFL star killed himself in prison.

-The Supreme Judicial Court on Wednesday scrapped the legal principle that erased Hernandez’s conviction after he killed himself in prison, and ordered the onetime football star’s conviction be restored.
+The Supreme Judicial Court also scrapped the legal principle that wiped out Hernandez’s conviction for future cases, calling it “outdated and no longer consonant with the circumstances of contemporary life.”

-Hernandez was found guilty in 2015 of killing semi-professional football player Odin Lloyd.
+“We are pleased justice is served in this case, the antiquated practice of vacating a valid conviction is being eliminated and the victim’s family can get the closure they deserve,” Bristol County District Attorney Thomas M. Quinn III said in a tweet.

-The 27-year-old former football star was found dead in his prison cell in April 2017, days after being acquitted of most charges in a separate double-murder case.
+Hernandez was convicted in 2015 of killing semi-professional football player Odin Lloyd.
+Two years later, the 27-year-old killed himself in his prison cell days after being acquitted of most charges in a separate double-murder case.

 Most Read Nation & World Stories